dsaiztc/MultilayerPerceptron/README.md

 And that's all!

 ## Contributions
-Please, feel free to collaborate or giving some feedback.
+Please, feel free to collaborate or give me some feedback.
 Hope this code help you!

 ## Practical Neural Networks and Genetic Algorithms
 It is available online on [Robert Gordon University Aberdeen](http://www.rgu.ac.uk/):